 State GHG Emissions Map – Power Plants

-Power plants are the largest source of greenhouse gas pollution in the United States, accounting for roughly one-third of all domestic greenhouse gas emissions.
-This map shows the total reported emissions from power plants by state in 2016 and the number of reporting power plants in each state.
+Power plants are the largest source of greenhouse gas pollution in the United States, accounting for more than one-quarter of all domestic greenhouse gas emissions.
+This map shows the total reported emissions from power plants by state in 2019 and the number of reporting power plants in each state.

 Petroleum & Natural Gas Systems

 After the power plant sector, petroleum and natural gas systems were the second largest sector reporting greenhouse gas emissions to EPA.
 The map below shows the location and total reported emissions from onshore oil and gas production in each basin.*

 Using EPA's FLIGHT tool, users can see trends by facility, sector, or geographic region.
 Here we see trends for the power sector.
 From 2018 to 2019, emissions reported by power plants decreased by 8.1 percent and are now 24.9 percent below 2011 levels.

 How to Learn More